-- 1. Yellow card /face (given non-verbally) or verbal warning for minor behaviour that can be rectified by the child immediately. - 2.
-Reminders of the positive behaviour required, if needed. - 3.
+- 1. Give a non-verbal or verbal warning for minor behaviour that can be rectified by the child immediately. - 2.
+Reminders of the positive behaviour required, if needed. with an explanation of how their behaviour has limited other children's rights. - 3.
 Red card / face (given non-verbally) for repeated poor behaviour or a serious incident. - 4.
 This must be followed by the member of staff who gave the red card speaking to the child and showing them where they are on the behaviour jump sheet (see appendix 1).

 - 5. The staff member will apply a suitable consequence from the behaviour jump sheet.
 This should be proportionate. - 6.
-Recording of red card and sanction used in class behaviour notebooks. - 7.
 Planning strategies to support the child where the behaviour forms part of a difficult pattern with the phase leader.
-Use of a green report card for a limited period with short term targets and daily rewards for success could be used to help modify behaviour. - 8.
-Parents should be informed at this stage and their support elicited OR earlier if the incident is serious and / or involves harm to another child. - 9.
-Behaviour plans involving a team around the child may be appropriate at this stage if difficult behaviour continues regularly. - 10.
+Use of a green report card for a limited period with short term targets and daily rewards for success could be used to help modify behaviour. - 7.
+Parents should be informed at this stage and their support elicited OR earlier if the incident is serious and / or involves harm to another child. - 8.
+Behaviour plans involving a team around the child may be appropriate at this stage if difficult behaviour continues regularly. - 9.
 Very serious incidents or ongoing repeated disruptive behaviour should be referred to one of the deputy heads or in their absence the headteacher.
-These will be recorded on Integris and, if appropriate, a red report card introduced for a limited period.
+These will be recorded on Arbor and, if appropriate, a red report card introduced for a limited period.